karlamejia/indigo/_posts/2020-10-29-deep-learning.markdown

 ---

 The second chapter provides a very brief overview of linear algebra and points the reader to additional resources for more depth.
-I appreciate the way the authors tied the physical meaning to the terminology (e.g., vectors, matrices, eigenvectors, and eigenvalues).
+I appreciate the way the authors tied the physical meaning to the terminology (e.g., vectors, matrices, eigenvectors, and eigenvalues) rather than relying on mathematical proofs.